 Keep it simple.
 Keep it simple.
 Keep it simple.

-Sometimes we see tools like CA’s PPM and think of all the ways we can over develope something.
+Sometimes we see tools like CA’s PPM and think of all the ways we can over-develop something.
 It’s our human nature to tinker with it.
 Don’t let a system or a spreadsheet demand too much – at the end of the day your team will become beleaguered with details, and there won’t be any movement or improvement.
 That’s the only reason you are capturing information.

-This is a major goal for lesson’s learned.
+This is a major goal for lessons learned.
 They don’t do anyone or any project good if they are just sitting in some tool.
 They certainly need to live inside whatever project management mechanisms, tools, or library your team use but they also need to be very visible to the entire organization.
 A project manager who on boards need to have a task to review the last 30 days or more.
 Another project manager who may be new to the agile methodology your team use needs to be able to search for “agile” when in the lessons database or library to see some of the lessons learned.
 Even in a spreadsheet, that same PM should be able to filter down on specific project attributes to understand how their project may avoid issues down the road.

 Have a goal for lessons learned.
 That may change over time!
 I noticed that vendor-specific lessons learned were the highest in my analysis and my next step should have been to understand why.
 That would have been a goal for the next iteration of my lessons learned project.
 After an annual review, I may find that vendor has dropped (because of process improvement), and we need to change our approach to procurement trends in the latest lessons.

 If I’ve said this once, I’ve repeated it many: Begin with the end in mind (quoted from another person).
 Start your Lessons Learned project with the idea of how you plan to apply it and how it will help the project management organization become faster, smarter, and more engaged.
 Don’t fall into the trap of capturing information just because you can and don’t allow your project managers to become wrench turners by following a process because that’s the way it’s always been.
-If you can’t be a game changer, move on to other, more impactful change in the organization!
+If you can’t be a game-changer, move on to other, more impactful change in the organization!